CUSTOMER PRIVACY NOTICE

-This notice explains what information we collect, when we collect it and how we use it when you visit our website.
+This notice explains what information we collect, when we collect it and how we use this.
 During the course of our activities, we will process personal data (which may be held on paper, electronically, or otherwise) about you and we recognise the need to treat it in an appropriate and lawful manner.
-The purpose of this notice is to make you aware of how we will handle your information.
+The purpose of this notice is to make you aware of how we will process your personal data.

 Calvay Housing Association, registered as:

 · a Scottish Charity (Scottish Charity Number SC039234),

 · a registered society under the Co-operative and Community Benefit

 · Societies Act 2014 with Registered Number 2194 RS, and;

 · Registered with the Scottish Housing Regulator, registration number HAC80

 · Registered Property Factor, No. PF000331

 and having our Registered Office at: The Calvay Centre, 16 Calvay Road, Barlanark, Glasgow, G33 4RE